FrauenLoop-Berlin/web201-summer2022-herokuFlaskTemplate/README.md

 To run the sample code you copied from this template, two environment variables need to be set:

 - DATABASE_URL: this is the connection string for the PostGres database.
 Because the DB is hosted by Heroku, it also defines the user / password / etc for us.
 And these are 'ephemeral' credentials that heroku will rotate periodically to make your db more secure.
 We don't know how often the credentials change, but we should assume they will, so no hardcoding these anywhere.
 To get the proper value you can use the heroku cli, and below you get a bit of command line magic to directly put that into a local env variable.
-- GOOGLE_MAPS_API_KEY: You need to get this for yourself (via the Google app console).
-It will be sent to the Google Maps API to render the map on the initial page of the sample app.
+- MAPS_API_KEY: You need to get this for yourself (via the Esri developer console).
+It will be sent to the Maps API to render the map on the initial page of the sample app and any place where a map is used.

 To get the data you need to set DATABASE_URL, run: